CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

  There is a preconfigured VPN client available.
 The user can also activate auto dial-in so that he is always connected to the corporate or government network.
 * Server StorageFor locations such as user home directories, you can simply create shared folders on another server on the same network.
 This can be an automatic alert when the directories exceed a certain size.
 * Health Report
  A basic "health check" of the Windows Server 2012 R2 Essentials environment is already integrated and does not need to be installed as an add-in.
-Various values ​​can be configured that are displayed via different media, such as on the smartphone.
+Various values ​​can be configured that are displayed via different media, such as the smartphone.
 * BranchCache
  The BranchCache mechanism can already be activated in Essentials, which increases the availability of data in remote locations through caching.
 It also reduces bandwidth usage across the WAN.
 * Remote Web Access
- Many features of Windows Server 2012 Essentials can be remotely accessed and controlled through a web interface (Remote Web Access), which has also been streamlined in R2 and optimized for use with tablets and similar devices.
+ Many features of Windows Server 2012 Essentials can be remotely accessed and controlled through a web interface (Remote Web Access), which has been streamlined in R2 and optimized for use with tablets and similar devices.
 ** Microsoft Azure Online Backup **In Windows Server 2012, Microsoft's cloud storage solution Azure Online Backup is already integrated into Essentials and can be easily activated.
 All you have to do is install the corresponding Add-in in the Essentials Dashboard and create an account (depending on the storage volume).
 In R2 is not even an add-in necessary, here can be done directly by clicking the registration with Azure.

 While this is a very easy way to generate regular backups of the data stored on the server, this feature should not be lightly activated, but at best after a comprehensive study of the topics of the building blocks OPS.2.2 cloud usage and OPS.1.16 data protection and a trade-off between confidentiality, availability and various providers.